tripatheea/callbreak/README.md

 Features:
 =========
-- Fully responsive.
+- Responsive.
 So, you can use it in your phone, tablet while playing.
 - Automatically calculates the negative points.
 - Adds all scores after each game helping you keep track of who's beating who so far.
 - After enterring the claimed points, tells you the total claimed points for that game.